danijar/crafter/README.md

 - **Crafter score:** The score is the geometric mean of success rates, so that improvements on difficult achievements contribute more than improvements on achievements with already high success rates.
-Please see the paper for details.

 ## Baselines